 I felt like no one understood what I was saying (in more ways than one).
 I hung around the waiting area for a while, not ready to accept that I couldn’t have one more take to get it right.
-Finally I left, resigned to wait and see what would happen.
+Finally, I left, resigned to wait and see what would happen.
 I stepped out into the busy streets of NYC and tried to forget about it.

 In early February, a few weeks after filming, the segment aired.
 Chris and I streamed it at home on his desktop computer in the living room while my parents dialed in on speaker phone.
 My parents were so happy for me that I’d found a purpose in Schmidt’s, though at times they were definitely a little confused or concerned at my “deodorant business.”
 “So, are you still selling deodorant?” my mom would ask whenever we spoke on the phone.
 Later, when Schmidt’s became available at retailers near them, they’d go out of their way to stop by stores and straighten up the product on shelves.
 And when I got my first meeting with Meijer, a big supermarket chain headquartered in Michigan, they drove me three hours each way, sitting in the waiting room while I gave my presentation.

-When Carol Alt looked into the camera and started talking about deodorant, my heart began to race.
-This was it.
+When Carol Alt looked into the camera and started talking about deodorant, my heart began to race—this was it.
 The camera cut to a wider view and there I was, standing across from Carol in my blue blouse.
 I wasn’t used to seeing my hair straightened and smoothed so dramatically.
 It was beyond strange to see my face on screen.

-When I heard my voice, I broke into tears.
+But when I heard my voice, I broke into tears.
 I walked out of the room, unable to watch.
 I was so embarrassed.
 How could I have thought I’d magically be unaffected by my vocal condition on national TV?

 As I began to get swept away in a spiral of negative thoughts, the phone rang.
 Chris called me over and put my parents on hold so I could answer.
 I couldn't believe it when the person on the line said they were watching me on TV and wanted to hear more about my deodorant.
 The segment wasn’t even over yet!
 Immediately afterward, another customer called, followed by another.
-Some had questions about the scents or wanted to place an order, but many just wanted to talk deodorant, and the calls kept coming.
+Some had questions about the scents or wanted to place an order, but many just wanted to talk deodorant.
+And the calls kept coming.
 One person told me she never knew aluminum in deodorant could be harmful; another told me his whole life’s history of dealing with body odor.
 However quirky, each caller was curious, appreciative, and kind.
 I talked as long as they wanted.
-My voice, while not perfect, was calmer and smoother, and it was comforting to connect with customers on an intimate level, just as I’d done from Day One at the farmers market.
+My voice, while not perfect, was calmer and smoother, and it was comforting to connect with customers on an intimate level, just as I’d done from day one at the farmers market.
 This was what it had always been about.
 I started to relax.

 While calls streamed through on the phone, orders—several thousand of them—flooded the website.
 I was beside myself with excitement.
 Thousands of people from all across the country were buying my deodorant!
 Now I just had to make and ship it, which was clearly not going to be an easy feat.
 Ben, who rarely traveled, happened to be away that weekend.
-On top of that, a snowstorm had just come through Portland, and the roads were completely undriveable.
+On top of that, a rare snowstorm had just come through Portland, and the roads were completely undriveable.
 How was I going to fulfill all these orders?
 I called Ben in a panic and said, “We’re screwed!”